flon-io/meta/drafts/tasker_refusal.md

 Does the task comprises headers?
 Should the taskee go into those headers?
 The tasker only sees the payload.

-Should we have a `flon.json` option that says "dump the whole task, not just the payload" ?
+Should we have a `flon.json` option that says "dump the whole task, not just the payload"?

 The task\[master\].rad has access to the whole task.
 It should have access to some "headers"...